Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

-The detector, as drawn, has resonance frequency $\nu_{r}=1/(2\pi\sqrt{L_{\rm PU}(C+C_{c})})$.
+As shown in Fig. \ref{fig:ResonatorScattering}, the single-pole resonant receiver may be represented as a cascade of two separate two-port circuits.
+The first of the two equivalent circuits describes the matching network, whose scattering parameters may be quantified in terms of the resonance frequency and quality factor.
+The receiver has resonance frequency $\nu_{r}=1/(2\pi\sqrt{L_{\rm PU}(C+C_{c})})$.
 The quality factor $Q$ of the resonator is determined by two sources of loss.
-First, resonator energy is lost by dissipation in the resistance $R(\nu)$.
-This frequency-dependent resistance represents internal losses of the resonator due to loss in metals or loss in the quasiparticle system (if superconductors are used), loss in wire insulation (in the case of lumped-element inductor coils), loss by coupling to parasitic electromagnetic modes, and loss in dielectrics.
-Second, resonator energy is lost by power flow into the transmission line.
+First, resonator energy is lost by dissipation in the transmission line of impedance $R(\nu)$.
+This frequency-dependent resistance represents, for example, internal losses of the resonator due to loss in metals or loss in the quasiparticle system (if superconductors are used), loss in wire insulation (in the case of physically-lumped-element inductor coils), loss by coupling to parasitic electromagnetic modes, and loss in dielectrics.
+Second, resonator energy is lost by power coupling into the transmission line.
 The resonator quality factor is thus

 where the internal quality factor is